Most of the Americans killed in the Kabul bombing were 9/11 babies who never knew a nation at peace

 The way the war is ending has divided the bereaved families just as it has split the nation.

-Twenty-three hundred miles from Nikoui’s home, in Berlin Heights, Ohio, the same knock at the door came from two Navy notification officers, and now Navy Hospital Corpsman Maxton Soviak’s sister Marilyn finds herself one of 12 surviving siblings in a family that will never be the same.
+Twenty-three hundred miles from Nikoui’s home, in Berlin Heights, Ohio, the same knock at the door came from two Navy notification officers, and now Navy Corpsman Maxton W. Soviak’s sister Marilyn finds herself one of 12 surviving siblings in a family that will never be the same.

 “I’ve never been one for politics and I’m not going to start now,” Marilyn Soviak wrote on Instagram.
 “What I will say is that my beautiful, intelligent, beat-to-the-sound of his own drum, annoying, charming baby brother was killed yesterday helping to save lives.
 He was a ... medic.
 There to help people … He was just a kid.
 We are sending kids over there to die.
 Kids with families that now have holes just like ours.”

-Max, who was 22, was the only sailor killed in the bombing.
-His last words to his mother came recently over video chat.
-He assured her that he’d be OK.

-“Don’t worry, Mom, my guys got me,” he said.
+“Don’t worry, Mom.
+My guys got me,” he said.
 “They won’t let anything happen to me.”

 On Friday, after the knock on the door, his mother “realized that they all” — Max and his guys — “just went together,” according to a statement his parents, Kip and Rachel, gave to The Post.